rundsk/dsk/CONTRIBUTING.md

 Now open http://127.0.0.1:3000 in your browser.

+## Debugging

+When running the tests the search indexes are store to disk, to ease debugging search issues.
+The test will output the paths where the indexes are stored.

+The `bleve` tool can then be used to interact with the index files directly.
+The tool can be installed with `go get github.com/blevesearch/bleve/...`.
+The `bleve` command should than be available.

 ## Testing

 To run the unit tests for the backend use `make test`, to run the